ThomasBeHappy/ThomasBeHappy/README.md

 ### Hi there 👋

 ### I am Thomas!
-An 18 year old developer that wastes all of his time making stupid programs.
+A 19 year old developer that wastes all of his time making stupid programs.

 ## I also own my own Web Development Company check it out here!
 [Cato studios](https://catostudios.nl)